willstott101/meta-mediapipe/README.md

 # meta-mediapipe

 ## Introduction
-This is a hackey copy-paste-smash-together of the meta-tensorflow layer at https://github.com/Wind-River/meta-tensorflow to _instead_ support building Mediapipe.
+This is a hackey copy-paste-smash-together of the meta-tensorflow layer at http://git.yoctoproject.org/cgit/cgit.cgi/meta-tensorflow to _instead_ support building Mediapipe.
 Tensorflow(-lite at least) is a dependency of Mediapipe but I have made no effort to re-use the tensorflow built by yocto in the mediapipe build.

+The `tensorflow` recipes probably don't even work right now in this layer.

 ## TODO
 * Test and implement building the mediapipe python library